- 20th Century Cafe

 They’ve got something for just about everyone [in case you have a car full of disparate palates].
 In my many varied and numerous samplings over time, it’s been consistently fresh, flavorful and satisfying.

 to Italian roasted chicken

-to marinated grilled veggies to noodles
+to marinated grilled veggies

 and a wide variety of sweet treats. **Tip for chocoholics dining al fresco: If it’s one of those gloriously heat-filled wine country days and you have a hankering to try their chocolate truffles, enjoy the truffles as a first course, before the sun gets ’em [this tip comes to you courtesy of personal experience].